Kylie Mcquarrie | December 10, 2018

 Step 3: Connect Your Phone Cord

-Locate the green port on the back of your modem labeled either DSL or LINE — it is not the port labeled PHONE.
+Locate the green port on the back of your modem labeled either DSL or LINE — although it seems counterintuitive, it is NOT the port labeled PHONE.
 Plug one end of the green telephone cord into the port and the other end into a phone jack.
 Do not use a DSL filter with this cord — it already has one built in, and installing another filter can interfere with your connection.
-The cord will click when it’s fully in place.
+The cord will click when fully in place.

 Step 5: Check Your Connections

-Make sure everything is ready by double-checking that all cords are properly plugged in and that the lights on the front of the modem are on.
-All lights should be a solid green, except for the Internet light, which may be flashing.
+Make sure you’re ready to connect by double-checking that all cords are properly plugged in and the lights on the front of the modem are on.
+All lights should be a solid green, except for the internet light, which may flash.

 Step 6: Activate Your Service

-To connect to the Internet, make sure your computer is connected to your modem and open a web browser.
-You should see the CenturyLink welcome screen.
+To connect to the internet, make sure your computer is connected to your modem via the Ethernet cord and open a web browser like Google Chrome or Microsoft Edge.
+The CenturyLink welcome screen should automatically display on the page.
 Click the green NEXT button and follow the steps to activate your CenturyLink Internet.
 The process should take about 15 minutes.
-To set up a wireless network, refer to the CenturyLink wireless guide.